massgov/mayflower-patternlab/styleguide/source/_patterns/04-templates/01-content-types/services.md

 ### Notes
 * This Pattern's Layout is based off of the Stack Row template
-* The 50/50 columns contain a Linked List and a Form Downloads organism.
+* The 50/50 columns contain a Linked List organism and a Form Downloads organism.

 ### Variables
 ~~~